 For more information on how to upgrade your fraud detection capabilities, check out our Subscription Fraud solution.

-Let me know your thoughts and please feel free to Contact Us should you have any questions.
+Please feel free to Contact Us should you have any questions.